If you identify asbestos in your workplace:

 The information and training should include:

-As an employer, you have duties for specific asbestos-related activities carried out in the workplace including:
+As an employer, you have duties associated with certain asbestos-related activities (aside from removal work) carried out in your workplace.
+These activities include:

 - hand drilling and cutting asbestos containing material